 Opening of the 2024-25 Academic Year

-The Technion Will Open the 2024-25 Academic Year on November 10 with Approximately 3,100 New Students: 2,100 in Undergraduate Programs and 1,000 in Graduate Programs
+The Technion Opened the 2024-25 Academic Year on November 10 with Approximately 3,100 New Students: 2,100 in Undergraduate Programs and 1,000 in Graduate Programs

 The faculties with the highest numbers of undergraduate students are those focused on high-tech fields.

-This year, approximately 3,100 new students are joining the Technion: 2,100 in undergraduate programs, with 48% of them being women, and around 1,000 in graduate programs.
+This year, approximately 3,100 new students joined the Technion: 2,100 in undergraduate programs, with 48% of them being women, and around 1,000 in graduate programs.
 Despite the war, these numbers are similar to last year’s enrollment and show an improvement from the 2023-24 academic year.
 The faculties with the highest numbers of new undergraduate students are those focused on high-tech disciplines – the Andrew and Erna Viterbi Faculty of Electrical and Computer Engineering, the Henry and Marilyn Taub Faculty of Computer Science, and the Faculty of Data and Decision Sciences.

-More than 1,000 students, many in their third round of combat service, will be on reserve duty as the semester begins.
+More than 1,000 students, many in their third round of combat service, are on reserve duty as the semester begins.
 The dropout rate did not increase last year, and reserve students maintained high-grade averages despite many absences, thanks to the extensive support provided by the Technion that included a wide range of academic solutions, tutoring, personalized mentoring, emotional support, and financial assistance.

 Technion President Prof. Uri Sivan stated, “The war has reached the Haifa campuses.
 The Technion family has suffered painful losses, with students and alumni who have fallen or been murdered.
 Amidst the pain, we will continue to act as we always have; we will not retreat from our mission.
-Our 101st year will start on campuses, in classrooms, and in research labs, with awareness of the threats and adherence to Home Front Command guidelines but with the clear knowledge that this is the right thing to do.
+Our 101st year started on campuses, in classrooms, and in research labs, with awareness of the threats and adherence to Home Front Command guidelines but with the clear knowledge that this is the right thing to do.
 This has been our response in the face of challenging crises for over a century, this is our response to the October 7 massacre, and this is our response to the war that has followed.
 We will continue to develop the Technion, establish research centers, and conduct groundbreaking research.
 We will keep training the next generation of scientists, engineers, doctors, educators, and architects who will ensure the future of the State of Israel.
 This year is challenging for all students, administrative staff, and faculty, especially for the reservists among them, and we will do everything we can to ease their burden.”

 Dean of Undergraduate Studies Prof. Hossam Haick, added, “This is a complex and challenging time, overshadowed by ongoing war.
 These are undoubtedly difficult times, but our commitment to the students only grows stronger.
 Technion registration has not declined, it has increased compared to previous years.
 The Technion is here to provide students with the tools and knowledge they need to face challenges, and to support them on every step of their academic journey.
 We promise that your investment here will be rewarded with a rich and meaningful educational experience.”